 My absolute least favorite stories were “Peter Shelley” and “Catholic Guilt,” both of which deal unabashedly about sexual subjects in less than genteel ways.
 While nothing in “Peter Shelley” shocked or disgusted me (though reading about teenagers having sex isn’t a topic I care to peruse), I didn’t like “Catholic Guilt” at all and felt it was just trying to make a particular social statement in a rather crass manner (and, for the record, I’m neither Catholic nor gay.)

 Structure-wise, Speaking With the Angel is not a themed work, meaning there are no common threads tying everything together.
 The only common denominator among these stories is that they are all, in one way or another, slices of modern British life.
 Some act as if they have a message to share and succeed at it (such as “The Department of Nothing”), while others read like fiction pieces that weren’t meant to have a point, which is okay I suppose, but I like my fiction to possess some sort of point – and not one lewdly delivered.

-Language – Strong language, including R-level profanities, occur in many (though not all) of the stories.
+Language – Strong language, including R-level profanities, occur in many (but not all) of the stories.

-Overall, Speaking With the Angel is a good (but not great) collection of modern British writing.
-To be honest, I probably wouldn’t be keeping my copy were it not for Colin Firth’s story (can you tell I’m being biased…and I don’t care).
-While this anthology is meant to appeal to a variety of tastes, there were too many average offerings here for me to say I enjoyed it.
-But if you’re a fan of any of the authors included or if you enjoy British writing or humor, then be sure to check it out (some of the book’s more vulgar offerings notwithstanding).
+Overall, Speaking With the Angel is a good collection of modern British writing.
+To be honest, I won’t be keeping this book save for a copy of Colin Firth’s story.
+While this anthology is meant to appeal to a variety of tastes, there were too many average offerings – and too much graphic sexual content at times – to say I thoroughly enjoyed it.
+But if you’re a fan of any of the authors here or if you enjoy British writing or humor in general, then be sure to check it out (some of the book’s more vulgar offerings notwithstanding).